haiiliin/abageotests/README.md

 ## Examples

-This is an minimal example:
+This is a minimal example:

 ```python
 from abageotests import *